wallportillo/paypal-sdk-spec/spec/client/javascript/components/auth-button/styling.md

 ## Label

-Customize the label of the buttons.
+Customize the label of the buttons by providing any one the below label value to style property.

+- `continue`
+- `signup`
+- `connect`
+- `login`

 ```javascript
 paypal.Buttons({